-Jackie Menzies (Australia) (Author), Art of the Brush - Chinese & Japanese painting calligraphy, Sydney, 1995, 18 (illus.).
+Jackie Menzies, Art of the Brush - Chinese & Japanese painting calligraphy, Sydney, 1995, 18 (illus.).

-'Introduction' by Jackie Menzies, pg.
-9-17., Asian Collection Handbook, Art Gallery of New South Wales 1990, 1990, 16, 17 (colour illus.).
+Jackie Menzies, Asian Collection Handbook, Art Gallery of New South Wales, 'Introduction', pg.
+9-17, Sydney, 1990, 16, 17 (colour illus.).

-Ewen McDonald (Australia) (Editor), The Art Gallery of New South Wales collections, Sydney, 1994, 221 (colour illus.).
+Jackie Menzies, The Art Gallery of New South Wales Collections, 'Asian Art - India, South-East Asia, China, Tibet, Korea, Japan', pg.
+173-228, Sydney, 1994, 221 (colour illus.).

-Annabel Davie (Editor), Art Gallery of New South Wales Handbook, Domain, 1988, 81, 82, 83 (illus.).
+Jacqueline Menzies, Art Gallery of New South Wales Handbook, 'Asian', pg.
+72-93, Sydney, 1988, 81, 82, 83 (illus.).

 Public Programmes Department, Art Gallery of New South Wales, Adventures in Asia.
-An education kit for the Asian gallery 2003, 2003, 11 (colour illus.). card no.11
+An education kit for the Asian gallery, Sydney, 2003, 11 (colour illus.). card no.11

 Art of the brush, Art Gallery of New South Wales, Sydney, 23 Sep 1995–12 Nov 1995